longturn/freeciv21/docs/General/Manuals/client-manual.rst

 If you have not installed Freeciv21, then obviously you need to start :doc:`there <../install>`.
 Precompiled binaries are available for tagged releases and can be found on the LongTurn GitHub Repository for Freeciv21 at https://github.com/longturn/freeciv21/releases.
-The LongTurn community provides binary packages for Debian based Linux distros (Debian, Ubuntu, Mint, etc.), Windows and MacOS.
+The LongTurn community provides binary packages for Debian based Linux distros (Debian, Ubuntu, Mint, etc.), Windows, and MacOS.
 If you are an Arch Linux user, you can find Freeciv21 in the AUR.
 If you want to get code that is closer to the ``master`` branch, you will want to compile the code yourself.
 The :doc:`installation <../install>` document is mostly for Linux.
 However, you can also compile on Windows with the :doc:`MSYS2 <../../Contributing/msys2>` environment or Microsoft :doc:`Visual